United States Department of the Interior: Formation of the department

 A department for domestic concern was first considered by the 1st United States Congress in 1789, but those duties were placed in the Department of State.
 The idea of a separate domestic department continued to percolate for a half-century and was supported by presidents from James Madison to James Polk.
-The 1846–48 Mexican–American War gave the proposal new steam as the responsibilities of the federal government grew.
+The 1846–48 Mexican–American War and the subsequent possession of vast amounts of land by the United States gave the proposal new steam as the responsibilities of the federal government grew.
 Polk's secretary of the treasury, Robert J. Walker, became a vocal champion of creating the new department.

 In 1849, Walker stated in his annual report that several federal offices were placed in departments with which they had little to do.
 He noted that the United States General Land Office had little to do with the Treasury and also highlighted the Indian Affairs office, part of the Department of War, and the Patent Office, part of the Department of State.
 Walker argued that these and other bureaus should be brought together in a new Department of the Interior.
 A bill authorizing its creation of the department passed the House of Representatives on February 15, 1849, and spent just over two weeks in the Senate.
 The department was established on March 3, 1849, the eve of President Zachary Taylor's inauguration, when the Senate voted 31 to 25 to create the department.
 Its passage was delayed by Democrats in Congress who were reluctant to create more patronage posts for the incoming Whig administration to fill.
 The first secretary of the interior was Thomas Ewing.

 Several of the domestic concerns the department originally dealt with were gradually transferred to other departments.
 For example, the Department of Interior was responsible for water pollution control prior to the creation of the Environmental Protection Agency.
 Other agencies became separate departments, such as the Bureau of Agriculture, which later became the Department of Agriculture.
 However, land and natural resource management, American Indian affairs, wildlife conservation, and territorial affairs remain the responsibilities of the Department of the Interior.